 What Is Ischemic Injury?

-Ischemic injury – the lack of oxygen and blood supply to the adipose tissue – would prevent the transformation and encourage the death of those injured fat cells.
-That’s why a peptidomimetic like adipotide would lead to a decrease in adipose mass by producing ischemic injury (that is not reversible) to the fat cells in white adipose tissue.
+Ischemic injury – the lack of oxygen and blood supply to the adipose tissue might prevent the transformation and encourage the death of those injured fat cells.
+That’s why a peptidomimetic like Adipotide may potentially lead to a decrease in adipose mass by producing ischemic injury (that is not reversible) to the fat cells in white adipose tissue.

 References: